particle-iot/docs/src/content/getting-started/billing/migrating-to-growth.md

 The free plan is a place for prototyping products.
 It is free of charge, but there are limits on the number of devices and data operations you can use.

-- Up to {{freeTierDevices}} devices, any mix of cellular, Wi-Fi, and Tracker devices
+- Up to {{freeTierDevices}} devices, any mix of cellular and Wi-Fi devices
 - {{freeTierDataOperationsUnit}} Data Operations ({{freeTierDataOperationsComma}}) per month, for both cellular and Wi-Fi, pooled across all devices
 - Up to {{freeTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, at no charge
 - Device communication is paused when a monthly limit is reached